steaksauce-/BGS-Tally/Notes on Tick Handling Changes.md

 Need to store dates in activity data I think - then we can identify the last and previous

 Does Activitymanager need to know about and handle new tick?

+New data storage solution should work completely in parallel with existing - then after a period of testing we can ensure new exactly matches old.
+Even to the point of generating parallel Discord reports, which should also be identical.